ThomasByr/Phoenyx/helpme.md

 * ``renderer.fill = 51`` will enable filling and make the ``renderer`` fill shapes with the given color (here a beautiful tint of grey)

 The color parameter can be either an integer, in which case the integer will be transformed trough the magic of coding into an rgb tuple, a tuple or a string.
 Should it be a string, it should describe the color you want, for eg. "red", "apple", or even "mountain meadow".
 You might want to take a look inside of [this file](phoenyx/constants.py) to know a little bit more about all the 1567 available string-described colors.
-If the given color does not match an existing one in the case of a string parameter, the engine will find the closest color based on its name and use it instead ; but don't worry : the engine will tell you.
+If the given color does not match an existing one in the case of a string parameter, the renderer will find the closest color based on its name and use it instead ; but don't worry : the renderer will tell you.
 Please note that this applies to every color-changing method inside of the ``Renderer`` class but not only !

 ```py
 @fill.setter